Russia Blames US For Deadly Missile Attack On Crimea - UrduPoint

 Russia's defence ministry said Washington and Kyiv bore "responsibility for a deliberate missile strike on peaceful residents", which it said used US-supplied ATACMS missiles.

-Sevastopol governor Mikhail Razvozhayev said in a video posted on Telegram that three children and two adults had died and almost 120 people were injured.
+Sevastopol governor Mikhail Razvozhayev initially said in a Telegram video the attack had killed three children and two adults, and wounded nearly 120 people.

+He later revised the toll to four dead and 151 people requiring medical care, of whom 82 had been hospitalised.

+Russian President Vladimir Putin had called to "offer his condolences", Razvozhayev added.

 The Black Sea port city and naval base on the Crimean peninsula was annexed by Russia in 2014 but is still internationally recognised as part of Ukraine.